fran-bnd/dictionaryAPI/Readme.md

-# Dictionary using API
+# Dictionary API

-This is a dictionary that uses an API.
+This is a dictionary that uses an API to search words definitions.

 https://fran-bnd.github.io/dictionaryAPI/